A printable version of this newsletter can be found on the SUNY Digital Repository

 The decision to partake in research projects related to Clayton’s genuine enthusiasm and love of hands-on activity.
 Wanting to make a little extra money, Clayton got a job in the physiology lab where he handled small tasks like washing dishes for other researchers.
 After showing an interest in the research being done, he was able to participate in the projects themselves.
 It was in the lab where he was able to slowly develop new skill sets and effectively learn how to “drive a project.”
 Here, alongside his faculty mentor, he curated his Honors thesis on peristalsis in the gastrointestinal tract.
 Having done many research labs on similar topics, Clayton was more than prepared to dive into this research.
 He was very interested in his topic of study and suggest that fellow Honors students “pick a project that you can be enthusiastic about – if you’re genuine and true about it, the work comes easy.”

 Clayton is currently enrolled in an MDPhD program at the University of Buffalo.
-While he is not studying the same things as he did at Brockport, he finds all the work he did and the connections he made here at the college to be useful.
+While he is not studying the same things as he did at Brockport, he finds all the work he did and the connections he made here at the university to be useful.
 His time in the physiology lab researching his thesis provided him with the “skills and the confidence to go to the next step.”
 He explains that he has frequently referenced his Honors thesis in his MD program to remember and understand those methods of research.
 The Honors College served as a steppingstone for Clayton to bigger and better things as it provided him the support to take on more than he otherwise would have, as well as providing him with confidence and reassurance of his goals.

 “I’m really happy with where I am now, and it wouldn’t have been possible without Brockport.”